 When making a video, you are telling a story.
 Before you get out the video camera, you need to write a plan detailing what will happen on screen.
-The cinematographic formatting below will detail exactly what shots you will use throughout the movie, the movement of the characters on screen, and dialogue.
+The cinematographic formatting that you will see below, will detail exactly what shots you will use throughout the movie, the movement of the characters on screen and also the dialogue.
 It is very important to plan out your movie before you begin production.
 Poorly planned videos will make editing more difficult.

-Script - A script is the written translation of exactly what will be on film.
+Script -- A script is the written translation of exactly what will be on film.
 It includes descriptions, transitions between clips, environment, movement of actors, and dialogue.